MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/console-level-changes.md

 ---
 ms.assetid: 8ab415e9-b004-42eb-b12e-51d24f3f3de9
 title: Console-level changes for gMSA in System Center Operations Manager
-description: This article describes the console-level changes that are required to use group Managed Service Accounts (gMSAs), a new feature supported in Operations Manager 2019 UR1 and later.
+description: This article describes the console-level changes that are required to use group Managed Service Accounts (gMSAs), a new feature supported in Operations Manager.
 author: jyothisuri
 ms.author: jsuri
 manager: evansma